 Substance use treatment programs, physicians and mental health institutions recognize the MAST as one of the most accurate screening tools, with a 98% rate of effectively identifying drinkers with a mild to severe alcohol use disorder.

 The questions on the MAST relate to the patient’s self-appraisal of social, vocational, and family problems which are often attributed and associated with heavy drinking.

-There are many other screening tools which can be used to determine the likelihood of an alcohol use disorder and its severity.
-Follow this link, for a detailed PDF guide to other screening tools and how to use each.
+Many other screening tools can be used to determine the likelihood of alcohol use disorder and its severity.
+Follow this link for a detailed PDF guide to other screening tools and how to use each.